marijnh/Eloquent-JavaScript/20_node.md

 The full script for the server is available at [_eloquentjavascript.net/code/file_server.js_](https://eloquentjavascript.net/code/file_server.js).
-You can download that and, after installing the dependencies, run it with Node to start your own file server.
+You can download that and, after installing its dependencies, run it with Node to start your own file server.
 And of course, you can modify and extend it to solve this chapter's exercises or to experiment.